Forging the Unforgeable: On the Feasibility of Counterfeit Watermarks in Backdoor-Based Dataset Ownership Verification: Experiments

 \item In the probability available scenario, whether in the stealing model scenario or the independent model scenario, the $p$-value and $\Delta P$ of the forged watermark are the same as or even higher than the original watermark, as shown in the red marks in Table \ref{proba}.
 This shows that in copyright verification, the forged watermark shows at least the same or even stronger statistical significance as the original watermark.

 }

-\textbf{Comparison of Classification Performance.} We analyze the BA (benign accuracy) and WSR (watermark success rate) of the two watermarks.
+\textbf{Classification Performance.} We analyze the BA (benign accuracy) and WSR (watermark success rate) of the two watermarks.
 From the results in Table \ref{water_ba}, we can see that compared with the performance of the watermarked model on the benign image test set, the performance on the watermarked image test set usually decreases by less than 1\%, and in some cases it is slightly improved, which further proves that watermarking technology does not hinder the use of normal datasets.
 It is worth noting that the success rate of the forged watermark (FWSR) is very close to or exceeds the success rate of the original watermark (OWSR).
 For example, on the Blended Line watermark dataset, the success rate of the forged watermark is a significant improvement over the original watermark (86.9\% vs. 81.0\%).
 These results highlight the effectiveness of the forged watermark in simulating the original watermark function.

-\textbf{Differences between Original and Forged Watermarks.} To quantitatively evaluate the visual difference between the original and forged watermarks, we used three main image quality metrics: PSNR, SSIM, and MSE.
+\textbf{Visual Distinctiveness.} To quantitatively evaluate the visual difference between the original and forged watermarks, we used three main image quality metrics: PSNR, SSIM, and MSE.
 Generally, lower PSNR and SSIM values indicate larger differences, while larger MSE indicates larger differences between the pixels of the two images.
-We quantitatively analyzed the differences between the benign, original, and forged watermarked images, as shown in Figure \ref{fig:image-quality}, which shows that there are significant differences between the original and forged watermarked images.
-In addition, the visualization results shown in Figure \ref{fig:lime} also clearly demonstrate the obvious differences in style between the original and forged watermarks.
+We quantitatively analyzed the differences between the benign, original, and forged watermarked images, as shown in Fig. \ref{fig:image-quality}, which shows that there are significant differences between the original and forged watermarked images.
+In addition, the visualization results shown in Fig. \ref{fig:watermark-example} also clearly demonstrate the obvious differences in style between the original and forged watermarks.